What the project is

 Access to the area

-The land in the gully (the main slip) is unstable and contaminated, and is not safe to access.
+The land in the main slip zone is a construction site and is not safe to access.
 No one should try to access this area, even at times when no work is taking place.